-If you are 8-15 years from the retirement date but still thinking about guaranteed income with annuities, perhaps make sure you get 5-6% of interest, and some step-ups on the anniversary dates, so your withdrawal rate will increase over time until you begin taking withdrawal.
+If you are 8-15 years from the retirement date but still thinking about guaranteed income with annuities, perhaps make sure you get 5-6% of interest, and some step-ups on the anniversary dates, so your withdrawal rate will increase over time until you begin taking a withdrawal.
 I would still recommend waiting and instead investing in the indexes.

 The picture above represents the investment in the MetLife variable annuities with a 6% yearly step-up option.
-As you see, over the time, it has increased in value comparing to the previous examples.
+As you see, over time, it has increased in value compared to the previous examples.
 The initial investment of $27,800 in 2009 has increased by ~57%.
 At the same time, the fees collected by MetLife were not so pleasant.